 An all-volunteer non-profit group founded in June 1981, United Food Operation, Inc. (UFO) fights hunger in the Kanawha Valley.
 Operating as a qualified 501-c(3) charitable organization, all funds it raises go directly to purchase food that it supplies to 12 community food pantries out of donated warehouse space at Institute, WV.

 Each year, from January to April, it helps support 12 independent food pantries in Kanawha and Putnam counties.
 The fact that it pays no salaries, rent, or utilities allows it to put more donated funds to use purchasing food.
 UFO provides all food to pantries free of charge.

 UFO food distribution operates out of space donated by Dow Chemical Company at the Institute (WV) Industrial Park.
 Over the past decade BayerCropScience and its employees, including many who are affiliated with IAM Local 656, have been the most significant source of support to UFO’s annual food distribution program.

-Annual support comes from employee and corporate donations at Frontier Communications, Dupont, Dow, Charleston Fire Department, US Postal Service, Clearon, IVS Hydro, WV Water, various state government agencies, Kanawha Valley Building Trades Council, and WV AFL-CIO.
+Annual support comes from employee and corporate donations at Frontier Communications, Dupont, Dow, Bayer, Charleston Fire Department, US Postal Service, Clearon, IVS Hydro, WV Water, various state government agencies, Kanawha Valley Building Trades Council, and WV AFL-CIO.
 The organization also annually seeks donations from the general public.